-SIMETAW - The SIMETAW program was developed to help water planners and researchers to improve their long term estimates of net crop water requirements.
-This program can simulate many years of weather data from monthly climate data and to estimate reference evapotranspiration (ETo) and crop evapotranspiration (ETc) with the simulated data.
-In addition, simulated daily rainfall, and soil crop information are used to determine effective rainfall and ET of applied water (ETaw), where ETaw is an estimate of the crop evapotranspiration minus any water supplied by effective rainfall.
+The Simulation of Evapotranspiration of Applied Water (SIMETAW) program was developed to help water planners and researchers to improve their long term estimates of net crop water requirements.
+This program can simulate many years of weather data from monthly climate data and use the simulated data to estimate reference evapotranspiration (ETo) and ETc. In addition, simulated daily rainfall, and soil crop information are used to determine effective rainfall and ETaw, where ETaw is an estimate of the crop evapotranspiration minus any water supplied by effective rainfall.
 The simulation program allows one to investigate how climate change might affect water demand.
-In addition, the use of the widely adopted Penman-Monteith equation for reference evapotranspiration (ETo) and improved methodology to apply crop coefficients for estimating crop evapotranspiration is used to improve ETaw accuracy.
+In addition, the use of the widely adopted Penman-Monteith equation for ETo and improved methodology to apply crop coefficients for estimating crop evapotranspiration is used to improve ETaw accuracy.

 California Weather Data - The California Weather Data program was developed in Microsoft Excel to provide daily mean weather and ETo data from CIMIS to input into the CUP and SIMETAW models. (xls: 3.52 MB - 635 KB ZIP)